yilinmo/IoTCourse/README.md

 If you forked this project for your own use, please go to your project's **Settings** and remove the forking relationship, which won't be necessary unless you want to contribute back to the upstream project.

-## Troubleshooting

-1. CSS is missing!
-That means two things:

-    Either that you have wrongly set up the CSS URL in your templates, or your static generator has a configuration option that needs to be explicitly set in order to serve static assets under a relative URL.

 [ci]: https://about.gitlab.com/gitlab-ci/
 [emacs-reveal]: https://gitlab.com/oer/emacs-reveal